plasmacel/makekit/README.md

 # MakeKit

 MakeKit is a collection of CMake files and step by step guides to make the cross-platform build of modern C/C++ simple.

+**The project is at a very early stage, so if you find any problem or you could simply add something to it, please contribute.**

 # I. CMake + Ninja Generator